 In the British dialect, it means “to set in order,” or “to get ready,” from Middle English fetlen to shape, prepare; perhaps akin to Old English fetian to fetch.

 Your humble servant commonly uses the word fettle as a verb, mostly for truing or adjusting a plane or other tool.

 Never let it be said that the Gentle Readers of the C&S Tools blog are less than exquisitely erudite and edumacated.

-Misunderstandings abound and deep, pungent rivers of BS often burst their banks when the details of the Japanese hiraganna plane’s blade are discussed; Buckets, mops and even garbage pumps are necessary to clean up the mess.
+Misunderstandings abound and deep, pungent rivers of BS frequently burst their banks when the details of the Japanese hiraganna plane’s blade are discussed; Buckets, mops and even garbage pumps are necessary to clean up the mess.
 I despair: What to do, what to do?

-The blade is made by forge-weld laminating a piece of hard high-carbon steel to a larger piece of softer low/no carbon steel/iron.
+The plane’s blade is made by forge-weld laminating a piece of hard high-carbon steel to a larger piece of softer low/no carbon steel/iron.
 These details are discussed in more detail in the two posts linked to below.
 It is important to understand these details if Beloved Customer intends to become skillful in using and maintaining Japanese planes.

 We discussed how to perform periodical maintenance on the ura in an earlier post.
 Oh joy!

 The blade of the Japanese handplane is retained in its wooden body by the pinching action on the top and bottom surfaces of the blade (not pressure on the edges) inside the tapered grooves cut into each side of the mouth opening.
 This arrangement eliminates the dedicated wedges, usually made of wood, used since at least Roman times to retain the blades of Western planes.
 It also makes irrelevant the widgets and linkages common to modern planes such as the Bailey-pattern, considered by many to be the pinnacle of plane design in the West.
 Simple is best, don’t you agree?